qpliu/esolang/denver/README.md

 the output thread.

 ### Input thread
-When anything is sent to the input thread, if there is no more input, the input thread sends `null` to the sender, otherwise, if the next bit of input is 1, the input thread sends the input thread to the sender, otherwise, the bit of input is 0 and the input thread sends the sender to the sender.
+When anything is sent to the input thread, if the next bit of input is 1, the input thread sends the input thread to the sender.
+If the next bit of input is 0, the input thread sends `null` to the sender.
+If there is no more input, the input thread exits.

 There is no guaranteed ordering if multiple threads send to the input thread.